 Our two Maternelle classes (Moyenne and Grande Section) have 20 places each.
 The children are taught by two experienced and dedicated teachers at any one time.
 It is reassuring and extremely beneficial for the younger children to enjoy this degree of pedagogical support.
 At this “infants” level, the children’s English is developed through songs and stories, lots of artwork and interactive games.
 They follow a well-devised and closely monitored reading scheme where they can progress at their own pace.
 Most of the children have a good reading ability by the time they begin the “primary” level of Open Doors at age 6.
 The Maternelle classes prepare a charming Christmas play every year, which is performed to the parents and the children can also let off steam at the annual sports day.

 We have five Primaire classes, where the children are aged from 6 to 11.
-Each class has 12 pupils and is taught by one of our three experienced and motivated primary teachers.
+Each class has 12 pupils and is taught by one of our five experienced and motivated primary teachers.
 There is the additional support of a reading assistant who, on a weekly basis, listens to the children read individually, monitors their progress and streamlines their reading programme accordingly.
 The children can thus advance at their own rhythm.
 We use up-to-date British reading schemes and textbooks and have an extensive library of fiction and non-fiction books, from which the children are allowed to choose every week.
 The primary lessons are based on different topics that are worked on over several weeks.
 The children are encouraged to participate by discussing the subject in question; presenting their own work done at home and by working individually or in groups in class.
 Topics differ greatly and are always well researched and interestingly introduced by the teacher who generally uses a wide variety of materials to rouse the children’s curiosity.
 Our primary classes take place on a Wednesday, and, as such, are entirely complementary to the French system, thus ensuring every opportunity for the children to attend all lessons at their full-time school, whilst also benefiting from what Open Doors has to offer them.